OpenLineage/docs/docs/integrations/airflow/manual.md

 ---
-sidebar_position: 4
+sidebar_position: 3
+title: Manually annotated lineage
 ---

-# Manually annotated lineage

 :::caution
 This feature is only supported with Airflow versions greater than 2.1.0)